molikto/KotlinParserGenerator/README.md

 ## Why use it?

-* hackable: it is 150 line of Scala, plus like 100 line of Kotlin
+* hackable: it is 150 line of Kotlin, plus like 100 line of Kotlin
 * it targets to Kotlin, null-field safe (everything has a default value, you can change it to throw exception if you like)
 * consistent api (when used in Kotlin)
     * for primitive types: `JsonAdapter.intAdapter` etc.